How to do Page Setup in Excel Application? Easy Steps

 The ‘Page’ tab in Excel’s Page Setup options provides essential settings for the overall layout of the printed page.

-- Orientation: Allows you to choose between ‘Portrait’ (vertical) and ‘Landscape’ (horizontal) orientation.
+Allows you to choose between ‘Portrait’ (vertical) and ‘Landscape’ (horizontal) orientations of the page.
 Portrait is suitable for most documents, while Landscape is helpful for wide tables or charts.

 Margins: